apache/mynewt-site/docs/chapter1/project1.md

     5. Select the "WinUSB" driver.
     6. Click the "Install Driver" button.

-#### Proceed to the [Building test code on simulator on Windows machine](#building-test-code-on-simulator) section.
+* Proceed to the section on how to [make an LED blink](#making-an-led-blink-from-sram) section.

-Note: Currently, the simulator cannot be run in the Windows machine.
-We are still working on it.
-So you will go ahead and [make an LED blink](#making-an-led-blink-from-sram) on the Olimex hardware directly.

-However, before you skip to the hardware target, you still need to build your first nest as outlined in step 1 in the [Building test code on simulator](#building-test-code-on-simulator).

 ### Building test code on simulator

-Note: Currently, the simulator cannot be run in the Windows machine.
-We are working on it.
-If you are on a Windows machine, do step 1 below and then proceed to the [Making an LED blink](#making-an-led-blink) on the Olimex hardware directly.
+Note: On a Windows computer, the simulator can be run only in a Linux virtual environment.
+Make sure you have installed the Docker instance as outlined in [an earlier section](#Getting your Windows machine Ready for simulated target).
+Consequently, all `newt` commands must be prefaced with `newtvm`.

 1. First, you have to create a repository for the project i.e. build your first nest!
-Go to ~/dev and clone the larva repository from the apache git repository into a local directory named `larva`.
+Go to ~/dev (or your base user directory on a Windows machine)and clone the larva repository from the apache git repository into a local directory named `larva`.

     Substitute DOS commands for Unix commands as necessary in the following steps if your machine is running Windows.
 The newt tool commands do not change.